Activity

 Make two different shapes from two pieces of clay in the same tray.

 Pull them both to the end of the tray and release at the same time.
+Using a chopstick as a gate can be used to hold the lines, then release them at exactly the same time.

 Discussion:

-In general, in the activity, wider shapes move more slowly than narrower longer "streamlined" shapes.
+In general, in the activity, wider shapes move more slowly than narrower longer 'streamlined' shapes.

 Optional: give local fish examples and how their shape is an adaptation for how they eat and move.
 Examples of British Columbia fish: